 - Provide a practical experience in Cuyahoga County government; - Inspire innovative, effective, and ethical public leadership for Northeast Ohio; and - Invigorate County projects by injecting fresh eyes and new perspectives.

-Due to COVID-19, the Public Policy Fellowship Program was cancelled for 2020.
+Due to COVID-19, the Public Policy Fellowship Program was cancelled for 2020 and has not yet resumed.